Holy Infant of Atocha: The Philippines

 The Holy Infant of Atocha is also popular among the Filipino Catholics.
-The local variant, simply known as Santo Niño (Holy Child), is portrayed very similarly to the Spanish Atocha, except that it is always standing rather than sitting.
+The local variant, simply known as Santo Niño de Palaboy (Holy Child, the Wandering Beggar), is portrayed very similarly to the Spanish Atocha, except that it is always standing rather than sitting.
 He bears a staff with an attached bag or basket, which is usually filled with coins or candy, and he dons a pilgrim hat resembling the Atocha image.
+Similar to the devotion to the Holy Child of Atocha, the devotion to the Santo Niño de Palaboy is considered a folk devotion to the Baby Jesus that is also incorporated with the other more established devotions to the Christ Child in the Philippines, such as the devotions in Cebú and Tondo.
+Like in the case of the Atocha devotion, there is a folk belief that the Santo Niño wanders about the streets just like every other Palaboy.

 The current Santo Niño found in many Filipino homes is traditionally dressed in either green or red garments.
 In Filipino folk Catholicism, red garments are suited for images enshrined at home, while green ones are for those enshrined in business establishments; a common offering to the latter is a bowl filled with coins and sweets.
 In addition, many Filipinos customarily dress the Santo Niño in modern attire that reflects their professional roles, such as nurses, doctors, janitors, teachers, and policemen, as a means of asking for his patronage.
 These customs relating to dress are also applied to replicas of the Santo Niño de Cebu, brought by Ferdinand Magellan to the islands in 1521, and the Infant Jesus of Prague.

+In recent years, the Catholic Church in the Philippines has suppressed the usage of green colored garments for images of the Santo Niño because doing so would imply that the Child Jesus is no longer viewed as God but rather as a "good luck charm" and is against the very identity of Jesus as revealed in the Scripture.
+Along with this move from the Church also came the discouragement of the usage and veneration of other controversial images of the Baby Jesus.
+The Palaboy depiction is also discouraged in some churches in the Philippines and there is currently an ongoing debate as to whether or not the depiction of Jesus as a "Palaboy" or Beggar is acceptable in the Catholic Church.